gettocat/consensusjs/README.md

             'delegateMode': true,
             'delegates': []//if this param is empty - we can make dynamic delegates },
+        'ddpos': {
+            'extends': 'dpos',
+            'validatorCount': 60,
+            'timeout': 60,//timeout in seconds for sending block for validator.
+If timedout - decrement priority and set cursor to next
+            'staticDelegatesLimit': 5,//enable static delegates from config if connected validator count less then this parameter
+            'delegates': [],//if this param is empty - we can make dynamic delegates "timeout": 60, //max block time after prev block "pause": 20,//min block time after prev block },
         "genesis": { //need to be rediclared on yours config "id": 'genesis',
             "prev": -1,